How to hire employees in China

 While utilizing job interviews for successful hiring in China has some similarities with the process of interviewing in North America or Europe, there are a few differences worth keeping in mind:

-When each side introduces themselves, not that it is common to state the surname first.
+- Stating names.
+When each side introduces themselves, note that it is common to state the surname first.
 In addition, the interviewers/employers should also state their titles (e.g., ‘Managing Director’).
 Note, it is perfectly acceptable to check with an applicant what the correct pronunciation of their name is;

 General workplace etiquette